Most Active Stories

 "By the time we retire, we know that most of us will not live beyond what the average private citizen does," he says.
 "And I'm speaking specifically about public safety, the rigors of our occupation, the hazards of our occupation take a lifelong toll on our longevity."

-Democrats in the Arizona legislature are outnumbered by Republicans 2-to-1 in the House and more in the Senate.
+Democrats in the Arizona Legislature are outnumbered by Republicans 2-to-1 in the House and by more in the Senate.

 Senate Minority Leader David Schapira says he is appalled by the bills.